SumoLogic/sumologic-documentation/docs/send-data/opentelemetry-collector/install-collector-macos.md

 You can run the script in two ways:

-* by piping `curl` straight into `bash`:
+* By piping `curl` straight into `bash`:
    ```bash
    sudo curl -Ls https://github.com/SumoLogic/sumologic-otel-collector/releases/latest/download/install.sh | sudo -E bash -s -- -d
    ```

-* by first downloading the script, inspecting its contents for security, and then running it:
+* Or by first downloading the script, inspecting its contents for security, and then running it:
    ```bash
    curl -Lso install-otelcol-sumo.sh https://github.com/SumoLogic/sumologic-otel-collector/releases/latest/download/install.sh
    sudo -E bash ./install-otelcol-sumo.sh -d